 Add the garlic to the pan, and cook for an additional thirty seconds.
 Any longer, and the garlic may burn.
-Remove the peppers, onions, and garlic from the pan, and set aside.

 Next add the heavy cream, tomatoes and green chiles, and remaining fajita seasoning.
 Give the ingredients a good stir until they're well combine.

 Pour the uncooked pasta into the liquid, and stir to ensure all the noodles are submerged in the liquid.
 Turn the heat up to bring the ingredients to a simmer.

 This took about 12-15 minutes on my stove, but every stove is different.
 It may cook faster or take longer in your kitchen.
-After the noodles cook, add the chicken and vegetables back to the pan.
-Stir to combine, then add the cheese.

 If there's very little liquid left in the pan, the cheese may try to stick to the bottom.
 Try to leave a little liquid so the cheese will have something to melt into.